GameServerManagers/LinuxGSM-Docs/Multiple-Game-Servers.md

 |Counter-Strike: Global Offensive	|csgoserver	|/home/csgoserver-zombies-27027	|1.2.3.4:27027 Zombie Mod

-In this example you can see the scripts are located in the same installation but have different names.
+In this example, you can see the scripts are located in the same installation but have different names.
 Each instance has had its port altered in the server config to prevent port clashes.

 ## How to install